landeco-jonesctr/codeblitz1/README.md

 6. You will see a template website where you'll fill out the following sections.
 Each section denotes header levels for your profile.
 Fill out each section, using markdown syntax to add complexity complexity.
 7.  [**You will include some some false information and errors in your profile.**]{style="color:red"} This is so that we can collaboratively edit later!
 8. When you are finished, be sure to **Commit the changes to your branch**
-9. Open a pull request from your branch to `main`, which we will merge after **editing**
+9. Open a pull request from your branch to `main` which we will merge
-10. Once merged, your profile will appear here: <https://landeco-jonesctr.github.io/codeblitz1/>
+10. Once merged, your profile will eventually appear here: <https://landeco-jonesctr.github.io/codeblitz1/> (after Khanh updates the yml file and knits the website together).

 ```
 # Name